hanabi/hanabi.github.io/misc/Convention_Accumulation.md

 ## The History

-A common reaction to seeing a hundred-page-long conventions document for the first time is often surprise: "Holy shit, these guys are crazy Hanabi nerds!"
+A common reaction to seeing a hundred-page-long conventions document for the first time is often surprise: "Wow, these guys are crazy Hanabi nerds!"
 But the surprise can quickly turn to disgust: "This list is insane - how can they remember all of these conventions?
 I would never want to play like this.
 Even if I did, learning all of these conventions would take years."

 And indeed, looking at it from the outside-in, I can agree and sympathize with this reaction.
 But I think it is important to understand the story of how we got here in the first place.